Terms & Policies

 (c) all sums properly due and payable under these terms.

-17.3.
-Direct Losses will be recoverable under these terms.
-However, save as otherwise stated in these terms, neither Party will be liable for any Indirect or Consequential Losses.
+15.2.
+Subject to this clause 15, Direct Losses will be recoverable under this Agreement.
+However, save as otherwise stated in this Agreement, neither Party will be liable for any Indirect or Consequential Losses.

 (a) any loss outside of our direct control that arises from the negligence, fraud or wilful misconduct or the insolvency of any third party correspondent bank, liquidity provider, or other financial institution who is part of the payment network used to provide the Services;